-Most of us have heard of super foods but a whole new breed of vitamin packed antioxidant charged foods are emerging.
+Most of us have heard of Organic Super Foods but a whole new breed of vitamin packed antioxidant charged foods are emerging.
 In the jungles of Brazil and in the forests of Tibet, horticultural discoveries are being made that will change the face of the human diet, and potentially life expectancy, in years to come.

-So what are the super foods that have crept up the rankings and how can they be used in daily life?
+So what are the Organic Super Foods that have crept up the rankings and how can they be used in daily life?

 Based on the ORAC scale which measures antioxidants, processed dark chocolate contains about 132 ORAC units per gram as opposed to Raw Cacao Powder which has 955 units, a significant difference.
 In addition to this, Raw Cacao Powder has at least 33% more Arginine, the aphrodisiac like amino acid believed by body builders to build muscle and aid in recovery and is also an excellent source of Phenylethylamine (PEA) which has a positive effect in enhancing feelings of love.

 Sold as a powder or in ‘nibs’(similar to small seed pods), use it as you would use normal cocoa in baking or blend it into smoothies or ice creams.